-- (1) Such arrangements include exclusive technical and consulting service agreements, business operation agreements, equity disposal agreements, share pledge agreements, powers of attorney, spousal consent letters (applicable only to Lanting Huitong) and a loan agreement (applicable only to Lanting Gaochuang). - (2) Include four subsidiaries each of which is a limited liability company incorporated in Hong Kong that are primarily engaged or expected to be engaged in the wholesale distribution of products.
-These five subsidiaries are Light Square, Light Linnet, Light Xiao and Fashion Easy-go.
-Light In The Box Limited is the beneficial owner of each of these companies.
-The entire share capital of each of these subsidiaries are registered in the name of our employees who hold such shares on trust for the benefit of Light In The Box Limited pursuant to the respective declaration of trust executed on various dates in June and July of 2016.
-As of the date of this annual report, the business operations of each of Light Linnet, Light Xiao and Fashion Easy-go remain inactive. - (3) Mr. Jian He holds the other 51% of the equity interest in Lanting Gaochuang. - (4) The shareholders of Lanting Huitong are Mr. Jian He, our director and the chief executive officer, Mr. Qianneng Fu, the assistant to our chief executive officer, and Ms. Yunyi Li, the assistant to the chairman of the board.
+(1) Such arrangements include exclusive technical and consulting service agreements, business operation agreements, equity disposal agreements, share pledge agreements, powers of attorney, spousal consent letters and a loan agreement (applicable only to Lanting Gaochuang).

+(2) Include four subsidiaries each of which is a limited liability company incorporated in Hong Kong that are primarily engaged or expected to be engaged in the wholesale distribution of products.
+These four subsidiaries are Light Square, Light Linnet, Light Xiao and Fashion Easy-go.
+LightInTheBox Limited is the beneficial owner of each of these companies.
+The entire share capital of each of these subsidiaries are registered in the name of our employees who hold such shares on trust for the benefit of LightInTheBox Limited pursuant to the respective declaration of trust executed on various dates in June and July of 2016.

+(3) Mr. Jian He holds the other 51% of the equity interest in Lanting Gaochuang.

+(4) The shareholders of Lanting Huitong are Mr. Jian He, our director and the chief executive officer, Mr. Qianneng Fu, the assistant to our chief executive officer, and Ms. Yunyi Li, the assistant to the chairman of the board.
 In April 2014, one of our co-founders, Mr. Jun Liu entered into an equity transfer agreement to transfer his shares of Lanting Huitong to another three of our co-founders, Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang.
 We completed the registration of this transfer with the local branch of the SAIC.
-In 2019, Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang have entered into three equity transfer agreements to transfer their shares of Lanting Huitong, respectively, to Mr. Qianneng Fu and Ms. Yunyi Li.
-On June 27, 2019, we completed the registration of this transfer with the local branch of the SAIC. - (5) Such arrangements include exclusive technical and consulting service agreements, exclusive option agreements, share pledge agreements, powers of attorney and spousal consent letters. - (6) D2D refers to D2D Express PTE.
+In 2019, Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang are entered into three equity transfer their shares of Lanting Huitong, respectively, to Mr. Qianneng Fu and Ms. Yunyi Li.
+On June 27, 2019, we completed the registration of this transfer with the local branch of the SAIR.

+(5) Such arrangements include exclusive technical and consulting service agreements, exclusive option agreements, share pledge agreements, powers of attorney and spousal consent letters.

+(6) Such arrangements include exclusive technical and consulting service agreements, exclusive option agreements, share pledge agreements, loan agreements, powers of attorney and spousal consent letters.

+(7) D2D refers to D2D Express PTE.
 LTD., an entity incorporated in Singapore.
 CHING (C) refers to Ching International Service PTE.
 LTD., an entity incorporated in Singapore.
 EZBUY HK refers to Ezbuy Holdings Limited, an entity incorporated in Hong Kong.
 AVANT(E) refers to Avant E-commerce Service PTE.
 LTD., an entity incorporated in Singapore.
+AVANT (L) refers to Avant Logistic Service PTE.
+LTD., an entity incorporated in Singapore.
 CHING (M) refers to Ching International Service (Malaysia) SDN.
 BHD., an entity incorporated in Malaysia.
-AVANT (ME) refers to Avant E-commerce Malaysia SDN.
+AVANT (ME) refers to Avant Delivery Services Malaysia SDN.
 BHD., an entity incorporated in Malaysia.
 EZBUY(TH) refers to Ezbuy (Thailand) Co., Ltd., an entity incorporated in Thailand.
 EZBUY (ID) refers to PT Ezbuy Holdings Indonesia, an entity incorporated in Indonesia.
+AVANT(US) refers to Avant International Inc, an entity incorporated in the United States.

-Contractual Arrangements Among Lanting Jishi, Qianhai Xuyi, our VIEs and the Respective Shareholders of our VIEs
+Contractual Arrangements Among Shenzhen Lanting Jishi, Shanghai Lanting Jishi , Qianhai Xuyi, our VIEs and the Respective Shareholders of our VIEs